victorlaerte/wedeploy.com/node/electric/src/pages/updates/cli/index.md

 layout: "updates"
 updates:
  -
+  version: 1.4.9
+  date: May 30th, 2018
+  description: Fixing panic when using 'we deploy --quiet'.
+Fixing 'we login' when using Git bash for Windows.
+ -
   version: 1.4.8
   date: May 18th, 2018
   description: Added support for piping username and password for 'we login'.
 Minor improvements.